checkers23/Linux-Active-Directory/DOCUMENTATION.md

 klist
 ```

-> **Note:** The `NETLOGON_CONTROL_TC_VERIFY` error shown during remote validation is a known Samba 4 limitation that occurs specifically when both sides of the trust are Samba servers.
-In a real production environment with Windows domain controllers this step would succeed, but in this lab setup with two Samba DCs it is expected behaviour.
-The trust itself works correctly as confirmed by the `TRUST[WERR_OK]` result in LocalValidation and the successful `kinit Administrator@LAB07.LAN` from srv01.
+> **Note:** The `NETLOGON_CONTROL_TC_VERIFY` error occurs because during remote validation, srv01 asks ls07 to verify the trust connection from its own side using the `NetrLogonControl2Ex` command.
+This command is not fully implemented in Samba 4, so ls07 responds with `WERR_ACCESS_DENIED` instead of executing it.
+This is a known Samba 4 limitation and does not mean the trust failed — it was already validated successfully in the previous step as confirmed by `TRUST[WERR_OK]` in LocalValidation and the working cross-domain `kinit`.
 ![Trust list showing lab07.lan Direction[BOTH], LocalValidation WERR_OK, and kinit to LAB07.LAN returning a valid ticket](Images/images-035_Trust_Comprobaciones_srv01.png)

 From ls07, the trust list was also verified to confirm the relationship is registered on both sides: